May 25, 2023

 3. Master Web Design Tools

-After familiarizing yourself with the foundational principles and necessary skills, it’s time to learn how to use all the essential tools for designing functional websites.
+After familiarizing yourself with the foundational principles and necessary skills, it’s time to learn how to use all the essential web design tools for making functional websites.

 We recommend the following tools to streamline the design process: